forj-oss/docs/glossary.rst

 		Maestro manages all the tools from a forge.
 For forge users, it provides a web based user interface easily access all the tools that are used by a project.
 You also go to Maestro UI to register, so that an administrator can later provision your privileges.
 Forge administrators can manage projects and users and administrate the forge (status, backup/restore, :term:`take home`).

 	Catalog
-		Available at `portal.forj.io <http://portal.forj.io/>`_, the catalog is where all :term:`score` are listed, and from where they can be ordered.
+		Available at `portal.forj.io <http://portal.forj.io/>`_, the catalog is where all :term:`blueprint` are listed, and from where they can be ordered.

-	Score
+	Blueprint
 		Source code which tells Maestro how to install, integrate, operate, update, backup, restore, relocate a forge.
+A blueprint describes a forge programatically.

 	Take home
 	Relocation